themreza/all-antipattern-demystified-blog/README.md

 103:::::Tester Driven Development: Software projects in which new requirements are specified in bug reports.

-104:::::Assumption Driven Programming refers to the developer practice of assuming all users are like them.
+104:::::Assumption Driven Programming: refers to the developer practice of assuming all users are like them.
 The best way to avoid falling into this trap is to interact with users as much as possible.
 ___________

 ## Configuration management anti-patterns.